 S. Broadway) was built in 1921 by MGM; it offers 2,450

-it the largest of all the Broadway theaters.
+it the largest of all the Broadway theatres.
 Judy Garland

-(then known as Frances Gumm) performed her as part of a sister act back
+(then known as Frances Gumm) performed here as part of a sister act, back

 in the 30's.
 The interior is a mix of medieval, classical, and Spanish

 design.
-The State was still open not long ago, showing modern English-language
+Not that long ago the State was still open, showing modern English-language

-movies, but it was recently converted into a church.
+movies.
+But in 1998, it was leased by a Spanish-language church ("Iglecia Universal").
 As such, it is now

 off-limits to the Conservancy tours.
 It has been occasionally used for

-movie productions - it was used, for instance, in the 1995 film, "Wild
+movie productions - appearing, for instance, in the 1995 film, "Wild